kumiokru/kakkainen-testi/docs/intro.md

 You could also do this on your local computer (e.g. virtualize proxmox or similar directly on your workstation using virtual box or something like it)...

 ## Virtualization prerequisites
 You have to have virtualization enabled.
-Easiest way to check this on is to check CPU flags with following smallish bash script that checks if you have virtualization enabled.
-Works at least with AMD cpus and requires bash version >4 that has support for associative arrays:
+Easiest way to check this on is to check CPU flags.

 ```
 # this should return something if CPU has support for virtualization